joeappleton18/devops_2022_2023_notes/week-3/README.md

 ## Task 3: Our First Workflow

-::: tip Important Point
+::: tip
 :star:

 If you can't push and you are sure you are the only one working on branch you can use: ` git push origin <branch-name> --force`

 :::

-:: warning TASK 5: Our First Workflow
+::: warning TASK 5: Our First Workflow

 Let's create a workflow that will check the quality of code being committed to our remote repository.